"Bear in mind and act on the old maxim: Keep the spirits up, the bowels open, and wear flannel next the skin." Lord Bertram Cranworth, Kenya 1912

 Most importantly, you must ask about anti-malarial drugs and take the travel clinics advice on which drug is recommended for your African destination and that is suitable for you to take.
 Some anti-malarial drugs cause rather nasty side-effects in particular people.

 Take travel clinic advice on whether it is suitable for you to take a malaria treatment course of tablets and/or malaria testing kits with you.

 Ask about taking a broad-spectrum antibiotic with you for diarrhoea.
 They should be happy to provide these once they have confirmed you are not allergic to penicillin.

 Travel clinics may also sell or recommend the best insect repellents, mosquito nets and other useful travel items.

 There are a couple of other diseases available in Africa which should be of concern to the hunter which cannot be prevented with vaccination or prophylactic drugs:

 You might like to get a copy of Travellers' Health: How To Stay Healthy Abroad by Dr Richard Dawood.
-The 5th edition is due out in November 2012.
-For me, this is the bible for all who want to understand the basic physical problems of travelling.
+This is the bible for all who want to understand the basic physical problems of travelling.
 This is important, in-depth, but very readable, information which covers every contingency and which, along with toilet paper, is one of the true indispensables in any adventurous traveller's bag.